-- 10. Include artificial shading features in paved and hardscaped areas where there is limited soil to support tree growth. - 11.
+- 10. Include artificial shading features in paved and hardscaped areas where there is limited soil to support tree growth.
+Plant trees wherever possible to shade paved and hardscape areas.
+If tree planting is not possible, provide artificial shading features. - 11.
 Protect the Long Branch Stream and forest within the stream buffer.